llee454/amina/example.md

 Amina is a modern templating language.
 It takes a JSON file and a text file, called a "template file," that contains tags and replaces these tags with values either drawn from the JSON file or calculated.

 Amina's syntax is similar to Mustache's.
 There are three types of tags: scalar tags and section tags.
-Scalar tags contain either JSON path expressions such as: `\{data:root.example_array[1]}`; or Scheme expressions such as `\{expr:(* 3 7)}`.
+Scalar tags contain either JSON path expressions such as: `\{{data:root.example_array[1]}}`; or Scheme expressions such as `\{{expr:(* 3 7)}}`.
 When Amina encounters a JSON path expression, it reads the JSON file, finds the JSON value referenced by the path expression, and replaces the tag with the JSON value.
 When Amina encounters a Scheme expression, it calls Guile, a Scheme interpreter, evaluates the expression, and replaces the tag with the calculated value.

 JSON path expressions have the following syntax: